 When is it important to puppy proof your home?
-The answer is easy: before your puppy comes home.
+The answer is easy: Long before your puppy comes home for the first time.

-A small breed puppy neither like a large breed puppy that can do substantial damage in a short period of time nor your own toddler or preschooler who have their own ways to stir up trouble, but you still need to keep them safe and out of harm’s way and at the same time protect your things from the puppy.
+A small breed puppy is not like a large breed puppy that can do substantial damage in a short period of time.
+They are also not like a human toddler or preschooler who have their own ways to stir up trouble.

 To Puppy proof your home you must get down to the level of a small puppy and think about all the neat things they might want to explore, chew, eat, shred or otherwise destroy.